-How do Italian people do the shopping?
-Supermarket, Internet, local markets?
+Where do Italian people do their food shopping?
+The supermarket, the Internet, local markets?

-That’s an interesting questions!
-If you plan carefully your shopping list, you will be able to buy the right products to cook healthy and balanced meals although you are short of time, or you need to face any emergencies.
+If you plan your shopping list carefully, you will be able to buy the right products to cook healthy and balanced meals even when you are short of time or when you face family or work emergencies.

-We usually go to the supermarket once or twice a week; moreover we hardly ever buy food on the Internet (this facility is not spread all over Italy, mainly in small villages), but we often get fresh food from local producers.
-In my small town, a wide range of choice is provided by the three weekly markets.
-The busiest market on Friday morning is a kind of social event where people can buy every kind of products (meat, fresh fish, fruit, vegetables, clothes, and any other items) and meet for a coffee.
-On Tuesday morning, a smaller neighborhood market is held in a nice square: you can buy high quality fruit and vegetables.
-Then on Wednesday afternoon it is the time of a small farmer’s market in the main square: local seasonal products can be bought.
-The price is a little higher but the quality is guaranteed.
+Italians usually go to the supermarket once or twice a week; moreover, we hardly ever buy food on the Internet because of the lack of connectivity, especially in small villages.
+Instead, we often get fresh food from local producers.
+In my small town, a wide range of choices is provided at the three weekly markets.
+The busiest market on Friday morning is a kind of social event where people can buy all kinds of products (meat, fresh fish, fruit, vegetables, clothes, household items) or meet for a coffee.
+On Tuesday morning, a smaller neighborhood market is held in a nice square where you can buy high-quality fruit and vegetables.
+Then on Wednesday afternoon, a small farmer’s market is in the main square where local seasonal products can be bought.
+The price is usually a little higher, but the quality is guaranteed.

-Unfortunately, I can’t often go to these local markets due to my working times, but I usually go to a small local market on Saturday morning in a village nearby.
-I fully enjoy the perfumes of the local seasonal products and I spend time on choosing them: I touch and look at them carefully, I ask the seller for advice.
+Unfortunately, I can’t often go to these local markets due to my work schedule, but I usually go to a small local market on Saturday mornings in a village nearby.
+I fully enjoy the local seasonal products’ scents, so I spend a lot of time choosing them: I touch and look at them carefully, or I ask the vendor for advice.

-You may really feel a sense of community because people give you advice they say: “This is how I cook it, …”, “You should buy that because …you will be surprise, it is so tasty!”.
+You may really feel a sense of community because people give you advice.
+They might say: “This is how I cook it…,” or “You should buy that because …you will be surprised.
+It is so tasty.”

-Thus I may learn new recipes, I meet new people, and buy plenty of good healthy products.
+Thus, I may learn new recipes, meet new people, and buy plenty of good healthy products.

-Well, go back to the supermarket.
-Have you ever got lost in a supermarket?
-Have you ever been to the supermarket holding the shopping list in your hand and then bought so many things to carry on for ages?
-Here, nobody gives you any advice, so you must get into with clear ideas about what you want to buy.
+But let’s go back to the supermarket.
+Have you ever gotten lost in a supermarket?
+Have you ever been to a supermarket with your shopping list and then bought so many things, not on the list?
+Here, nobody gives you any advice, so you must know exactly what you want to buy.
 A supermarket is devoid of the personality of a local market.

-Things Italian people must have on their shopping list
+All the things Italian people have on their shopping list

 - Fresh and dry pasta, rice;